hrbrmstr/rust-ipv4heatmap/README.md

 The [generated Rust docs] have some 'splainers on the Hilbert algo.

+Pre-built binaries for macOS, Windows, and Linux are in the [releases](https://github.com/hrbrmstr/rust-ipv4heatmap/releases).

 ## Licenses

 The heatmap code is MIT licensed.
 Credit would be nice but not necessary.